Egyptian Museum of Berlin

-The Egyptian Museum of Berlin (Ägyptisches Museum und Papyrussammlung) is home to one of the world's most important collections of ancient Egyptian artefacts, including the iconic Nefertiti Bust.
+The Egyptian Museum and Papyrus Collection of Berlin (Ägyptisches Museum und Papyrussammlung) is home to one of the world's most important collections of ancient Egyptian artefacts, including the Nefertiti Bust.
 Since 1855, the collection is a part of the Neues Museum on Berlin's Museum Island, which reopened after renovations in 2009.

 History

 The museum originated in the 18th century from the royal art collection of the Hohenzollern kings of Prussia.
 Alexander von Humboldt had recommended that an Egyptian section be created, and the first objects were brought to Berlin in 1828 under King Friedrich Wilhelm III.
 Initially housed in Monbijou Palace, the department was headed by the Trieste merchant Giuseppe Passalacqua (1797–1865), whose extensive collections formed the basis.
 A Prussian expedition to Egypt and Nubia led by Karl Richard Lepsius in 1842–45 brought additional pieces to Berlin.

 In 1850, the collections moved to its present-day home in the Neues Museum, built according to plans designed by Friedrich August Stüler.
 The Nefertiti Bust, discovered during the excavations by Ludwig Borchardt in Amarna, was donated to the museum by the entrepreneur Henri James Simon in 1920; it quickly became its best-known exhibit.
 After World War II, during which the Neues Museum was heavily damaged by strategic bombing, the collections were divided between East and West Berlin.
 The main part remained in East Berlin and was displayed at the Bode Museum, while those artifacts evacuated to West Germany, including the Nefertiti Bust, returned to West Berlin.
 From 1967 to 2005, these items were housed vis-à-vis Charlottenburg Palace.
 The whole collection was reunited again after the Reunification of Germany, when it returned to Museum Island.